JBoRu/StructGPT/README.md

 **Note:**
 Thanks for your attention.
 We currently update code for DB-based Text-to-SQL for interested researchers to quickly understand our StructGPT framework.
 Code for TableQA will be coming tomorrow!

+Besides, a version with better performance is on the way.
+Please continue to follow us!